mjackson/remix-the-web/packages/route-pattern/README.md

 ## Pathname

-The most common use-case for URL patterns is to match pathnames, so let's start with just the pathname.
+The most common use-case for route patterns is to match pathnames, so let's start with just the pathname.

 ### Params